Fracture

 • there are different types of fractures

-• your child's treatment will depend on the type of fracture, and where it is
+• your child's treatment will depend on the type of fracture, and which bone is broken

-• make sure your child goes to all follow-up appointments with your doctor
+• your child will need to go to follow-up appointments with a health professional

-• your child will often need more x-rays to check healing and bone position
+• your child will often need more x-rays to check bone healing and position of the fracture

 • which bone is broken and how severe the break is will affect how long the fracture takes to heal

-Most children with simple fractures can have their treatment in the emergency department and go home from there.
+Most tamariki (children) with simple fractures can have their treatment in the emergency department or urgent care centre and go home from there.

 What is a fracture?

-A fracture is a break in the bone.
-There are many different types and names of fractures.
+A fracture is a break in a bone.
+There are many different types of fractures that all have different names.

 Closed fracture